CERT-Polska/n6/docs/src/install_and_conf/step_by_step/portal_finer_points.md

 ```

 The `*` (asterisk) character may be used instead of `http://192.168.56.101:8080`, which allows
-cross-origin requests from all websites.
-However, it is not recommended for security reasons.
+cross-origin requests from all websites (such a practice is widely discouraged for security reasons).

 If the address `http://192.168.56.101:8080` is set to allow cross-origin requests from, then
 this address should be used to access GUI.
 Even if, for example, `192.168.56.101` is